Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Rank tracking — also known as position tracking or SERP tracking — lets you track a website’s daily rankings for a set of target keywords that you define.

-Of the three products, Ahrefs’ rank tracker is the most generous.
-On its entry level plan you can track 750 target keywords, while Semrush’s equivalent plan limits you to 500 and Moz’s 300.
+Of the three products, Ahrefs’ rank tracker is the most generous in terms of the number of keywords it lets you monitor.
+On its entry level plan it lets you track 750 target keywords, while Semrush’s equivalent plan limits you to 500, and Moz’s 300.
 It’s a similar situation on more expensive plans — Ahrefs remains the more generous tool when it comes to position tracking.

-There is a downside to Ahrefs’ position tracking functionality that’s worth flagging up however: by default you are restricted to weekly updates.
+There is a downside to Ahrefs’ position tracking functionality that’s worth calling out, however: by default you are restricted to weekly updates.

-Finally it’s worth pointing out that unlike Ahrefs, Semrush and Moz let you track rankings for more search engines than Google.
-In addition to providing data for Google, Semrush caters for Baidu and Bing, and Moz’s on demand rank tracker works with Yahoo and Bing.
+Finally, it’s worth pointing out that unlike Ahrefs, Semrush and Moz let you track rankings for more search engines than Google.
+In addition to providing data for Google, Semrush caters for Baidu, Bing, ChatGPT Search and Google AI Mode; Moz’s on-demand rank tracker works with Yahoo and Bing.

-So overall, it’s a win here for Ahrefs when it comes to the quantity of keywords you can track, and a win for Semrush when it comes to the availability of daily rank tracking.
+So overall, it’s a win for Ahrefs when it comes to the quantity of keywords you can track, but a win for Semrush when it comes to the availability of daily rank tracking and the number of search engines that you can track keyword positions for.

-Every month, all three products crawl any website you’ve added as ‘projects,’ reporting back on any problems it finds with them.
-Depending on which product you’re using, this could be things like broken links to it; load time; JavaScript errors, traffic etc.
+Every month, all three products crawl any website you’ve added as “projects,” reporting back on any problems it finds with them.
+Depending on which product you’re using, this could include things like broken links to it; load time; JavaScript errors; and traffic dips.

-And it’s here that Moz scores its first victory over Ahrefs and Semrush, because it gives you a much larger monthly crawl limit than both its competitors — on its $99/mo ‘Standard’ plan, it will happily crawl up to 400,000 pages per month, while Ahrefs and Semrush both restrict you to a 100,000 monthly page crawl limit on their entry level plans (which cost $29-$39 more per month than Moz).
+And it’s here that Moz scores its first victory over Ahrefs and Semrush, because it gives you a much larger monthly crawl limit than both its competitors — on its $99/mo “Standard” plan, it will happily crawl up to 400,000 pages per month, while Ahrefs and Semrush both restrict you to a 100,000 monthly page crawl limit on their entry level plans (which, it’s worth adding, cost $29-$100 more per month than Moz’s).

 And as you go up the pricing ladder, Moz remains the more generous tool of the three when it comes to page crawl limits.